Universal Freezing Transitions of Dipole-Conserving Chains: Conclusion and outlook

-Several natural generalisations of our work present themselves.
-It is important to understand whether the methods introduced in this work could be generalised to the case of systems in higher spatial dimensions~\cite{Khemani_HSF,LehmannSalaPollmannRakovsky10.21468/SciPostPhys.14.6.140} as well as to systems with more complex symmetries~\cite{SalaLehmannRakovskyPollmann_ModulatedPhysRevLett.129.170601,IaconisLucasNandkishorePhysRevE.103.022142,Moudgalya_HSF} that allow Hilbert space fragmentation.
-Another interesting direction is to consider the inclusion of ordinary on-site and lattice symmetries, and to study the possible interplay of fragmentation with equilibrium orders mirroring the ``localisation protected quantum order" phenomenon of MBL systems~\cite{LPQOPhysRevB.88.014206,Parameswaran_2018}.
-Finally, It would be useful to clarify in what ways our results on the lattice are applicable to ergodicity breaking in continuum dipole-conserving systems~\cite{AP_NRFactons1_PhysRevB.109.054313,AP_NRFactons2_PhysRevB.110.024305} where the locality $k$ has a different meaning.
+There are also several natural extensions of our work.
+It is important to understand whether the methods introduced in this work could be generalised to the case of systems in higher spatial dimensions~\cite{Khemani_HSF,LehmannSalaPollmannRakovsky10.21468/SciPostPhys.14.6.140} as well as to systems with more complex symmetries~\cite{SalaLehmannRakovskyPollmann_ModulatedPhysRevLett.129.170601,PhysRevE.103.022142,Moudgalya_HSF} that allow Hilbert space fragmentation.
+Another interesting direction is to consider the inclusion of ordinary on-site and lattice symmetries, and to study the possible interplay of fragmentation with equilibrium orders mirroring the ``localisation protected quantum order" phenomenon of systems featuring many-body localisation (MBL)~\cite{LPQOPhysRevB.88.014206,Parameswaran_2018,PhysRevB.96.165136}.
+It would also be useful to clarify if and in what ways our results on the lattice are related to ergodicity breaking in continuum dipole-conserving systems~\cite{AP_NRFactons1_PhysRevB.109.054313,AP_NRFactons2_PhysRevB.110.024305,AP_NRFactons3_classicalfractonslocalchaos,AP_NRFactons4_phasespacefractons}.
+Finally, we remark that the strong-to-weak transition driven by the filling represents an example of a transition driven by the degree of “connectivity” in the lattice.
+In this sense, it shares several qualitative features with the widely studied percolation phase transition \cite{stauffer2018introduction, PhysRevB.99.104206}.
+For example, both transitions are characterised by global order parameters that can be related to the size of “connected” clusters.
+It would be interesting to further explore analogies between the two.